thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/2_amphoriskoi/cat-40.md

 ## Comments and Comparanda

-On core-formed amphoriskoi of this period see comments on [2003.178](#cat).
+On core-formed amphoriskoi of this period see comments on {% cat '2003.178' %}.
 For the classification of this particular amphoriskos see [[Grose 1989]], class I:F, amphoriskos form I:2: pp. 146–48, nos.
 104, 109.

 ## Provenance